-Reserve Fund - The 2020 Reserve Account is funded from the proceeds of the Series Bonds in an amount equal to 50% of the Maximum Annual Debt Service Requirement for all Outstanding Series 2020 Bonds.
+Reserve Fund - The Series 2020 and Series 2022 Reserve Accounts were funded from the proceeds of the respective Series Bonds in an amount equal to 50% of the Maximum Annual Debt Service Requirement for all Outstanding Series 2020 or Series 2022 Bonds.
 Monies held in the reserve accounts will be used only for the purposes established in the Trust Indenture.

-F Reserve Reserve

-Balance Requirement

-Series 2020 Capital Improvement Revenues Bonds \$ 297,656 \$ 297,656
+- Reserve Balance Reserve Requirement Series 2020 Capital Improvement Revenue Bonds Series 2022 Capital Improvement Revenue Bonds \$ \$ 297,656 377,746 297,588 377,746